Pandemic Preparedness Hinges on Quickly Sharing Accurate Data

 But much—maybe most--of the world lacks such systems.
 I spent several years working with partners in Sub-Saharan Africa building stronger surveillance systems to detect and respond to novel respiratory virus strains in preparation for the next pandemic.
 One of the biggest lessons I learned is that it takes decades to build systems that can respond to a global health emergency such as the COVID-19 pandemic.
 Collecting data on large numbers of people and, even more challenging, making sure those data are accurate is a complex job that demands effective communication across many disciplines.
 Unfortunately, what we did with the flu vaccine monitoring surveys—and our success—was a bit of an anomaly, even in the United States.
 Adaptability requires a system that’s in place and functional.
 We had that luxury, but in too many parts of the world healthcare and public health data systems face challenges that prevent them from reaching their full potential.

 Patients need to talk with physicians, who need to talk with epidemiologists, who need to talk with lab technicians, who communicate test results back to hospitals.
-Community and local governments feed information to national governments who, in turn, report to the World Health Organization, which then publishes guidelines.
+Community and local governments feed information to national governments.
+They share information with global health organizations.
+They publish guidelines.
 You get the picture.
 The response to a pandemic is a complex living, breathing, ecosystem.
 And the keystone to this whole effort is data: effective collection, analysis, and sharing of accurate data.

 Read More